[after sealing Bond in a coffin and conveying him into a crematorium's furnace] Mr. Wint

 - Buffy the Vampire Slayer.
 Season 1, episode 5, "Never Kill A Boy On The First Date."
 Buffy kills a particularly tough vampire by shoving it into the cremation oven; they were at a morgue because that's where he woke up.

-- The X-Files, "Hell Money."
-A gambling ring among Chinese immigrants claims organs as collateral; if you can't pay up (or if you rat), you're disposed of in a crematorium.
+- In The X-Files episode "Hell Money", a gambling ring among Chinese immigrants claims organs as collateral; if you can't pay up (or if you rat), you're disposed of in a crematorium.
 Alive.

 - In the Millennium episode "Gehenna", a cult leader disposes of troublemakers by cremating them alive in an industrial microwave.